2012 Florida State Seminoles football team: Wake Forest

-Florida State Leads Series: 23 – 6 – 1

-Pregame Line: FSU −21.5, FSU −14 (Vegas odds)

 Florida State opened ACC play against the Wake Forest Demon Deacons.
 The teams last met the previous season with Wake Forest upsetting the Seminoles 35–30 in Winston-Salem.
 Florida State has struggled against Wake Forest recently, losing four out of the last six before this game.

 Florida State shutout a team for the second week in a row by holding Wake Forest scoreless for the second time in three years and winning 52–0.
 Despite a sluggish start, Florida State scored first with a 16-yard rushing touchdown from EJ Manuel late in the first quarter.
 Another touchdown in the first quarter came from Rashad Greene with a 60-yard punt return.
 After a fourteen-point first quarter, the Seminoles scored twenty-four more points in the second with a 74-yard touchdown run and an 80-yard touchdown run from Chris Thompson, a field goal from Dustin Hopkins, and a 20-yard touchdown pass from E.J.
 Manuel to Rodney Smith.
 Florida State dominated the second half of the game as well.
 The Seminoles added seven points in the third quarter with a 17-yard touchdown pass from E.J.
 Manuel to Kenny Shaw.
 They finished off the game with seven points in the fourth quarter courtesy of an 18-yard touchdown run from Debrale Smiley.

 E.J.
 Manuel led the team in passing with 176 yards and two touchdowns; Chris Thompson led the team in rushing with 9 carries for 197 yards and two touchdowns; Kelvin Benjamin led the team in receiving with 4 receptions for 44 yards.
 Dustin Hopkins successfully attempted one field goal.
 The Seminoles totaled 612 yards of offense in the game, with 385 rushing yards and 227 passing yards while holding Wake Forest to 126 total yards of offense.
 The victory improved Florida State's all-time record against the Deacons to 24–6–1.